allenai/allennlp/README.md

 1. [Download and install Conda](https://conda.io/docs/download.html).

-2. Create a Conda environment with Python 3.
+2. Change your directory to your clone of AllenNLP.

     ```
+    cd allennlp
+    ```

+3. Create a Conda environment with Python 3.

+    ```
     conda create -n allennlp python=3.5
     ```

-3. Now activate the Conda environment.
+4. Now activate the Conda environment.
+You will need to activate the Conda environment in each terminal in which you want to use AllenNLP.

     ```
     source activate allennlp
     ```

-4. Install the required dependencies.
+5. Install the required dependencies.

     ```
     INSTALL_TEST_REQUIREMENTS="true" ./scripts/install_requirements.sh
     ```

-5. Visit http://pytorch.org/ and install the relevant pytorch package.
+6. Visit http://pytorch.org/ and install the relevant pytorch package.

-6. Set the `PYTHONHASHSEED` for repeatable experiments.
+7. Set the `PYTHONHASHSEED` for repeatable experiments.
+You may want to put this in your `.bashrc`.

     ```
     export PYTHONHASHSEED=2157